verbum-paper/verbum-paper/README.md

 :hammer_and_wrench: Installation
 ---

-Note: This installation process is for Linux environment.
+Note: This installation process is for <b>Linux</b> environment.

-Prerequisites:
+Requirements:
 - git
 - unzip
 - wget